viadee/sonarIssueScoring/README.md

 ## Development setup

-This project uses [org.immutables](https://immutables.github.io), which is an annotation processor.
-It might require [setup](https://immutables.github.io/apt.html) in an IDE.
+This is a standard maven project.

 ## License
 This project is licensed under the BSD 3-Clause "New" or "Revised" License - see the [LICENSE](LICENSE) file for details.